ec-europa/toolkit/README.md

    your own project.
 5. [Contributing](docs/contributing.md): How to contribute bugfixes and new features to the Subsite Starterkit.
-6. [Upgrading from 1.0.x to 2.0.x](docs/upgrading.md): How to upgrade to the 2.0.x and enjoy full Composer support.
+6. [Upgrading from 2.0.x to 3.0.x](docs/upgrading.md): How to upgrade to the 2.0.x swith to the Composer package.
 7. [Running scripts on composer and/or git hooks](docs/scripts.md): Add your own scripts that will be called when a composer hook or git hook is executed.